mattborja/sig3/README.md

     - Shibboleth
 ```

-## Contributing
+## Found new evidence for an identity assertion?
+Simply **open a pull request** to amend an existing key's list of `refs`!

+## Submit a new identity assertion
-This repository is open to contributions via pull requests under the following guidelines:
+This repository is also open to new contributions via pull requests under the following guidelines:

 - **MUST** implement entire Schema to build YAML content for the identity assertion
 - **MUST** provide at least 1-2 valid references (`refs`) substantiating proposed `validity`